Forecasting with time series imaging: Time series imaging and feature extraction

-Fig.~\ref{fig:Feature extraction with SBoF} shows the framework of our method for image-based time series feature extraction using the SBoF model.
-It consists of three steps: (i) detect key points with the scale-invariant feature transform (SIFT) algorithm \citep{lowe1999object} and find basic descriptors with $k$-means; (ii) generate the representation based on the locality constrained linear coding (LLC) method \citep{wang2010locality}; and (iii) extract spatial information via spatial pyramid matching (SPM) and pooling.
+We propose an image-based time series feature extraction framework using the SBoF (spatial bag-of-features) model.
+As shown in Fig.~\ref{fig:Feature extraction with SBoF}, the framework consists of three steps: (i) detect key points with the scale-invariant feature transform (SIFT) algorithm \citep{lowe1999object} and find basic descriptors with $k$-means; (ii) generate the representation based on the locality constrained linear coding (LLC) method \citep{wang2010locality}; and (iii) extract spatial information via spatial pyramid matching (SPM) and pooling.
 We interpret the details in each step, respectively.

 The original bag-of-features (BoF) model, which extracts features from one-dimensional signal segments, has achieved great success in time series classification \citep{baydogan2013bag, wang2013bag}. \citet{hatami2017bag} transformed a time series into two-dimensional recurrence images with a recurrence plot \citep{eckmann1987recurrence} and then applied the BoF model.
 Extracting time series features is then equivalent to identifying key points in images, which are called key descriptors.
 A promising algorithm is the {SIFT} algorithm \citep{lowe1999object}, which is used to detect and describe local features in images by identifying the maxima/minima of the difference of Gaussians (DoG) that occur at the {multiscale spaces of an image} as its key descriptors.
 It consists of the following four steps.